AbeelLab/safpred/README.md

 The synteny database, SAFPredDB, is based on the entire Genome Taxonomy Database (GTDB Release 202, retrieved on 31/03/2022).
 You can find the current release, as well as the previous versions of GTDB [here](https://gtdb.ecogenomic.org/).
 Our synteny database will be uploaded to the TU Delft repositories soon.

-- You can download the full SAFPredDB [here](https://surfdrive.surf.nl/files/index.php/s/KrWoxvEYdP38Xid) and the corresponding embeddings [here].
+- You can download the full SAFPredDB and the corresponding embeddings [from 4TU.ResearchData](https://doi.org/10.4121/ac84802e-853f-46f1-9786-b9d29c0f7557.v1).
 You can find the accompanying scripts to load and edit an existing database, but also create your own in the SAFPredDB Github repository [here](https://github.com/AbeelLab/SAFPredDB)).
-On the 4TU.Research Database you will find 3 files:
+On the 4TU.ResearchData you will find 3 files:

   - `safpreddb_full_nr.pkl.tar.gz`